RafaelOrti/js_node_pattern_microservices_docker_kubernetes/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or pull requests for bug fixes, improvements, or new features.
-Please follow the [Contributing Guidelines](CONTRIBUTING.md).
+Please follow the [Contributing Guidelines](CONTRIBUTING.md). (work in progress)

 ## License